Happy Saturday, everyone! 😀

 - Healthcare and education are free and it’s not really surprising that Danes are the happiest, now that you think about it.

-- Since 1967, pornography text has been legalized in Denmark and two years later, pornographic images were also legalized in the country.
+- and two years later, pornographic images were also legalized in the country.
 Needless to say, sexting has been established there ever since my Mom was born.
 And yes, they’re the first one to legalize pornography.
 Another reason to get the happiest title, Great Dane?!

 - The Danish monarchy is over 1000 years old, making it the oldest monarchy in Europe that still exists until this very day.